 First, know your wildlife!

 WCOs or homeowners must correctly identify common wildlife species and the associated damage they may cause, including an awareness of the types of wildlife that may be potential pests in an area.
 Once you have identified the species, you must determine if the species is regulated, protected, or unprotected (see Laws Concerning Wildlife Damage).
-In addition, knowing the target species will reveal important biological features such as feeding habits, behaviors, and population dynamics (e.g., overabundance, and biological and cultural carrying capacity).
+In addition, knowing the target species will reveal important biological features such as feeding habits, behaviors, and population dynamics (e.g., biological and cultural carrying capacity).

 - Habitat management and sanitation.
 Remove food, water, or shelter that attracts animals or reduces the biological carrying capacity and, thus, the number of animals in an area.
 For example, if someone has conflicts with rats, the clean-up and removal of available food likely will reduce numbers.
 You could aggressively trap to reduce the population.
 Still, rats probably will reproduce faster than your trapping efforts can control them, especially when plenty of food and shelter are available.

 - Exclude or prevent animals from accessing locations like decks, soffits, vent pipes, or garden and crop areas.
 Exclusion techniques include closing entry holes in buildings, installing bird nets over fruit trees and berry bushes, and constructing deer-proof fences around orchards or gardens.
 Exclusion often provides the best long-term control of wildlife conflicts.

 - Repel animals from the area using methods that frighten or frustrate (harass) wildlife by using sound, visual displays, smell, and repellents that are sticky or noxious.
 Several repellents and frightening devices are available, depending on the problem.
 However, many of these products have not been tested adequately under research conditions and may fail to prevent damage.
 Most repellents provide short-term control of wildlife conflicts.